 Choosing a Fruit Tree

 Whether you are growing a single fruit tree in your yard, or a group of fruit trees in a community garden, your orchard’s future success can depend upon the trees you choose.
 If you select the right trees, you will have generous harvests for years to come.
 But if you choose the wrong trees you may spend years grappling with insect infestations and disease.
-In this workshop, Susan Poizner, author of “Growing Urban Orchards: The Ups, Downs and How-Tos of Fruit Tree Care in the City” will go through the basics of choosing a fruit tree, exploring pollination, timing the harvest, disease resistance and more.
+In this fruit tree care workshop, Susan Poizner, author of “Growing Urban Orchards: The Ups, Downs and How-Tos of Fruit Tree Care in the City” will go through the basics of choosing a fruit tree, exploring pollination, timing the harvest, disease resistance and more.
 (Available in-person or via webinar)

 How to Start a Community Orchard